liesnikov/extensible-elaborator/paper/main.md

 Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second and does not provide either a plugin or hook system at all, except for reflection.
 Idris also focuses on tactics as the main mechanism for elaboration.

-Turstile+ by @changDependentTypeSystems2019 uses macros to elaborate surface syntax to a smaller core.
+Turnstile+ by @changDependentTypeSystems2019 uses macros to elaborate surface syntax to a smaller core.
 Macros allow them to modularly implement individual features, however, exactly as for Lean, combining different features which happens a lot in practice requires the user to re-define all macros from scratch.

 TypOS [@allaisTypOSOperatingSystem2022a; @guillaumeallaisTypOS2022] is perhaps the closest to our work, but there are two important differences.